Chantalle Zijderveld

-Belinda Chantalle Zijderveld (born 17 September 2000) is a retired Dutch swimmer.
+Belinda Chantalle Zijderveld (born 17 September 2000) is a Dutch swimmer.
 She competed at the 2020 Summer Paralympics, in Women's 200 metre individual medley SM10, winning a gold medal; Women's 50 metre freestyle S10 and Women's 100 metre freestyle S10, winning silver medals; and Women's 100 metre butterfly S10, winning a bronze medal.

 Personal history

 Zijderveld was born in Zwijndrecht, Netherlands in 2000.
 She was born without a right hand.

 International career

 Zijderveld made her international debut in 2013, during the World Championships in Montréal.
 She competed in S10 classification freestyle events, but her specialty is the SB9 breaststroke, taking three European and two World titles in the 100m distance.